baylonp/Tyre-Anomaly-Detection/README.md

 ![Original](https://github.com/baylonp/Tyre-Anomaly-Detection/blob/main/images/Defective%20(878).jpg)

-**The gabor Filtered tyre:**
+**The Gabor Filtered tyre:**

 ![Gabor Filtered](https://github.com/baylonp/Tyre-Anomaly-Detection/blob/main/images/gabor_defective.png)

 As you can see, all the wrinkles get accentuated.
-This is very cool.
+This is very cool!

 ## Final run: let's study the results

 I will show you now the different results we had with the various dataset.
-We tested the model resulted from the training on these 4 dataset with a test batch of pictures: 10 GOOD and 10 DEFECTIVE downloaded from the internet (of course, not part of the datasets)
+We tested the model resulted from the training on these 4 datasets with a test batch of pictures: 10 GOOD and 10 DEFECTIVE downloaded from the internet (of course, not part of the datasets)

 - Dataset N.1 = Pictures dataset downloaded from internet
 - Dataset N.2 = Pictures dataset downloaded from internet **with contour on**